Nktoan2707/TheraCPP-Release/README_en.md

 -   Develop logical thinking by solving various challenges and puzzles.
 -   Engage with the TheraCPP world through story dialogues, maps, and interactive gameplay containing diverse mechanics and problems fitting the story progression.

+## Survey Address
+- To improve and enhance the quality of the game, we have created a survey to collect feedback from players.
+If you have any suggestions or would like to participate in the survey, please click [here](https://forms.gle/Qh5EA5uH1npyCSyk9) to fill out the survey form.
+- All your feedback will be carefully considered.
+We greatly appreciate your contributions and responses!

 ## Installation and Setup

 ### Windows